alf808/neo-depot/README.md

 * 3-sigma uncertainty in the time of close approach of less than 1 minute.
 * an absolute magnitude of 20.3

 As before, this data set contains more information than we need.
-For this project, we'll make use of the `des`, `cd`, `dist`, and `v_rel` measurements - although the other attributes can be useful if you wish to extend the project!
-Fortunately, each entry has well-formatted data for each of these attributes.
+For this project, we'll make use of the `des`, `cd`, `dist`, and `v_rel` measurements.
+Each entry has well-formatted data for each of these attributes.

 ### Visual Exploration

-If you're someone who prefers to explore data sets by poking around a web site, NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) that you can investigate.
+NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/).

 Also, it's important to realize that NASA is discovering new NEOs, and potential forecasting new close approaches, every week, so their web-based UI might contain updated information that isn't represented in the data files included with this project.